List of Roseanne and The Conners characters: Becky Conner

 In Season 10, set twenty years later, Becky, now widowed, works as a server at a Mexican restaurant in Lanford.
 Mark's death has left her financially unstable.
 Becky also appears to be somewhat emotionally stunted and immature, with Darlene commenting she often behaves and dresses like a much younger person.
 Becky turns to egg donation and surrogacy, hoping to earn $50,000 from an affluent couple, though she told them she is ten years younger than her actual age.
 Her parents strongly oppose Becky's decision, saying she is giving up her child and their grandchild, though she strongly feels she must accept the offer.
 When the doctor later determines Becky has little chance of conceiving, the couple seek another candidate.

 Lecy Goranson played the role of Becky from Season 1 to Season 5.
 Goranson left the show to attend Vassar College.
 Becky's absence is written as her dropping out of high school to elope with Mark and moving to Minneapolis.
-However, producers wished to return the character to the show and since Goranson was unavailable, they recast the role with Canadian actress Sarah Chalke.
+Producers, however, wanted the character to return but, with Goranson unavailable, they recast the role with Canadian actress Sarah Chalke.
 Chalke appeared as Becky starting mid-Season 6 and all of Season 7.
 Goranson returned as Becky for Season 8.
-When Goranson's school schedule occasionally conflicted with her filming schedule, Chalke filled in as Becky during Season 8.
-Goranson, not wanting to put the show through more scheduling conflicts, declined to sign on for Season 9 to instead concentrate on her studies and Chalke returned to the role.
+When Goranson's school schedule occasionally conflicted with her filming schedule, Chalke filled in.
+Goranson, not wanting to put the show through more scheduling conflicts, declined to sign on for Season 9 so Chalke returned full time.
 In the series revival, Goranson once again played Becky.
-In Season 10, Goranson as Becky, and Chalke as a character named Andrea, meet and comment on how much they resemble one another—as the two actors had played the same role.
+In Season 10, Goranson, as Becky, and Chalke, as a character named Andrea, meet and comment on how much they resemble one another.
 The Andrea character hires Becky to be her surrogate; this arrangement fails due to Becky's age (she is 43) making it unlikely she can conceive.